godotengine/godot-docs/tutorials/gui/gui_skinning.rst

 --------------------------

 Download these assets (:download:`skin_assets.zip <files/skin_assets.zip>`)
-and add them to your project. go to the theme editor, click on "Edit Theme" and select "Add Class Items":
+and add them to your project.
+Open the theme editor, click on "Edit Theme" and select "Add Class Items":

 .. image:: img/themeci.png